Nakilon/domweigher/README.md

  51227            div.main-nav-submenu
 ```

-Prints nodes until they weigh less than the whole HTML document weight divided by 10 (optional parameter `--mult`).
+Prints nodes until they weigh less than the whole HTML document weight divided by 10.
+Divisor is configurabl via optional CLI arg `--mult`.
-`<svg>` is another hardcoded stop.
+An SVG node is another stop.